 Negative administrative impacts of this action are likely to be minimal.
-Alternative 1 (No Action), and Alternative 2 (Preferred), (including its sub-alternatives) would not result in significant administrative cost or time burdens other than notifying fishery participants of the

-South Atlantic Snapper Grouper AMENDMENT 37 98 Chapter 4.
-Environmental Effec ets change in the sector ACLs and continued enforcement would not change under eith limits implemented are currently enforced her alternative since co tor ACLs.
-The burden of mmercial quota closures n law and bag
+Alternative 1 (No Action), Sub-alternatives 2a, 2b (Preferred), and 2c would not result in significant administrative cost or time burdens other than notifying fishery participants of the change in the sector ACLs and continued monitoring of the sector ACLs.
+The burden on law enforcement would not change under either alternative since commercial quota closures and bag limits implemented are currently enforced.

 Action 7.
-Establish a recreational Annual Catch Target (ACT) for the GA-NC and the FLK/EFL stocks of hogfish
+Establish a recreational Annual Catch Target (ACT) for the Georgia through North Carolina (GA-NC) and the Florida Keys/East Florida (FLK/EFL) stocks of hogfish

-As explained in Section 2.7.1, Annual Catch Targets (ACTs) can be used to prevent ACLs from being exceeded.
-For species without in-season management control to prevent the ACL from being exceeded, managers may utilize ACTs that are set below ACLs so that catches do not exceed the ACLs.
-In managing the snapper grouper fishery; however, the South Atlantic Council has chosen not to use ACTs to trigger AMs because it is anticipated that improvements in reporting will significantly reduce management uncertainty.
+As explained in Section 2.7.1, ACTs can be used to prevent ACLs from being exceeded.
+For species without in-season management control to prevent the ACL from being exceeded, managers may utilize ACTs that are set below annual catch limits (ACLs) so that catches do not exceed the ACLs.
+In managing the snapper grouper fishery; however, the South Atlantic Council has chosen not to use ACTs to trigger accountability measures (AMs) because it is anticipated that improvements in reporting will significantly reduce management uncertainty.

 Since the ACT is typically set lower and would be reached sooner than the ACL, using an ACT rather than the ACL as a trigger for AMs in the recreational sector may prevent an ACL overage.
-This more conservative approach, would likely help to ensure that recreational data uncertainties do not cause or contribute to excessive ACL
+This more

-- 1 (No Action).
+1 (No Action).
 Do not modify recreational ACTs for hogfish for the GA-NC and FLK/EFL stocks of recreational sector hogfish.
 The current ACT is 59,390 lbs ww and applies to hogfish throughout the South Atlantic Council's jurisdiction.
-The ACT = recreational ACL\(1-PSE) or ACL\0.5, whichever is greater, and where Percent Standard Error (PSE) = average PSE 2005-2009. - 2.
-Establish an ACT for the GA-NC stock of hogfish for the recreational sector.
+The ACT = recreational ACL\(1-PSE) or ACL\0.5, whichever is greater, and where Percent Standard Error (PSE) = average PSE 2005-2009.

+2. Establish an ACT for the GA-NC stock of hogfish for the recreational sector.